-BYU–Hawaii women's tennis team head coach Dr. David Porter was named the Intercollegiate Tennis Association's NCAA Division II National Coach of the Year.
+BYU–Hawaii women's tennis team head coach Dr. David Porter is named the Intercollegiate Tennis Association's NCAA Division II National Coach of the Year.

 August 19, 2005

-The 2006 U.S. News' "America's Best Colleges Brigham Young University–Hawaii is listed as the fourth "best comprehensive college-bachelor's" in the Western United States.
-This latest ranking, is the highest ever for the university.
+The 2006 U.S. News' "America's Best Colleges" Brigham Young University–Hawaii is listed as the fourth "best comprehensive college-bachelor's" in the Western United States.
+This latest ranking is the highest yet for the university.

-His Excellency Nambar Enkhbayar, President of Mongolia, visited with the 54 Mongolian students at BYU–Hawaii on September 20, answered their questions, listened to their accomplishments and encouraged them to help provide similar educational opportunities for others by creating jobs when they return home.
+His Excellency Nambar Enkhbayar, President of Mongolia, visits with the 54 Mongolian students at BYU–Hawaii.
+President Enkhbayar answers their questions, listens to their accomplishments, and encourages them to help provide similar educational opportunities for others by creating jobs when they return home.

 October 16-23 , 2005

-Thousands of visitors and alumni help BYU–Hawaii celebrate its first 50 years through a week-long series of conferences, concerts, special programs and performances, pageants, a ball, community parade, speeches, food festivals, and a devotional and regional min-conference addresses by Elder Thomas S. Monson, First Counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints.
+Thousands of visitors and alumni help BYU–Hawaii celebrate its first 50 years through a week-long series of conferences, concerts, special programs, performances, pageants, a ball, a community parade, speeches, food festivals, and devotional and regional conference addresses by President Thomas S. Monson, First Counselor in the First Presidency of The Church of Jesus Christ of Latter-day Saints.

 June 5, 2007

-Latter-day Saint President Gordon B. Hinckley named Harvard Business School professor emeritus Dr. Steven C. Wheelwright as the ninth president of BYU–Hawaii.
-Dr. Wheelwright succeeded outgoing BYU–Hawaii President Eric B. Shumway, who earlier in the year had been called as temple president in Tonga.
+Latter-day Saint President Gordon B. Hinckley names Harvard Business School professor emeritus Dr. Steven C. Wheelwright as the ninth president of BYU–Hawaii.
+Dr. Wheelwright succeeds President Eric B. Shumway, who was called as temple president in Tonga.

 August 24, 2007

-President Steven C. Wheelwright announced that BYU–Hawaii has a two-fold student-centered mission: integrate both spiritual and secular learning, and prepare students of character and integrity who can serve their families, communities, professions and Church in building the kingdom of God.
-Two imperatives flow from these, he said: Continue to improve the quality of the broad educational experience, and significantly lower the cost of that education to the Church.
+President Steven C. Wheelwright makes an announcement clarifying BYU–Hawaii's two-fold, student-centered mission: "To integrate both spiritual and secular learning, and to prepare students with character and integrity who can provide leadership in their families, their communities,their chosen fields, and in building the kingdom of God."
+This mission further translates into two immediate imperatives: to continue to improve the quality of students' educational experience, and to significantly lower the cost of that education to the Church.

 November 7, 2007

-President Henry B, Eyring, Second Counselor in the First Presidency, installed Dr. Steven C. Wheelwright as the ninth president of BYU–Hawaii and charged him to "lead the university to new heights of service, achievement and recognition as a unique institution."
+President Henry B, Eyring, Second Counselor in the First Presidency, installs Dr. Steven C. Wheelwright as the ninth president of BYU–Hawaii and charges him to "lead the university to new heights of service, achievement and recognition as a unique institution."

 April 10, 2008

-The BYU–Hawaii Organization Design Team proposed that the President's Council, the university's top administration body, be reorganized from six-to-four direct reports to President Wheelwright, with the changes to be effective in June.
+The BYU–Hawaii Organization Design Team proposes that the President's Council (the university's top administrative body) be reorganized from six members to four, effective in June.

 November 6, 2008

-The Church Educational System Board of Trustees approves Brigham Young University–Hawaii President's Council's recommendation to reorganize the school's previous academic divisions into the College of Language, Culture & Arts; College of Math & Sciences; College of Business, Computing & Government; and College of Human Development.
+The Church Educational System Board of Trustees approves Brigham Young University–Hawaii President's Council's recommendation to reorganize the school's previous academic divisions into the College of Language, Culture & Arts, the College of Math & Sciences, the College of Business, Computing & Government, and the College of Human Development.

 January 25, 2009

-The Brigham Young University–Hawaii men's basketball team reaches highest ever ranking in school history in Division II play, climbing to number four in the National Association of Basketball Coaches (NABC).
+The Brigham Young University–Hawaii men's basketball team achieves its highest ranking in Division II play, climbing to number four in the National Association of Basketball Coaches (NABC).